 Fluorescence Detection

 Fluorescence measurements are complimentary to absorption (and generally more far sensitive) and can provide information about the vibrational states of a molecule.
-They can also be used for detecting dopants/contaminants, identifying materials, and observing changes in a chemical environment.
+They can also be used for detecting dopants/contaminants, identifying different materials, and observing changes in a chemical environment.
 Highly fluorescent molecules are widely used in biological studies to 'tag' particular cells or proteins, making them more visible.

 Photovoltaics